dvirsegal/chat-room-bot/README.md

 6. The avatars rely on 2 different APIs:
     1. [DiceBear](https://dicebear.com/) - A free API for generating unique avatar images.
     2. [Boring Avatars](https://boringavatars.com/) - A free API for generating unique "boring" avatar images.
+7. The bot has peculiar humor, it likes dad jokes.
+Just ask him "bot tell me a joke" and you'll see...